-Dedicated Schools Grant Reserve: The balance of schools expenditure eligible to be funded from Dedicated Schools Grant that will be funded from future years grant payments.
+Dedicated Schools Grant Reserve: The negative balance represents current year's schools expenditure eligible to be funded from Dedicated Schools Grant but that will be funded from future years grant payments.

 Locally Managed School Balances: Unspent balances of school funding which schools can carry forward to fund future expenditure.
 These balances are not available to the Council for general use.